The Sinceros: Career

 Several FM radio recordings of the band circulate, notably one from 13 December 1979 at The Palladium in New York City, that was broadcast by WNEW-FM.
 Dubbed the "$5 Rock and Roll Show", the bill also featured Bruce Woolley, Paul Collins' Beat and 20/20 and was attended by Mick Jagger.
 The band also made appearances at Hurrah in New York.
 Kjeldsen wears a T-shirt featuring this club's logo on the Pet Rock album cover.

 The Sinceros disbanded in 1981.
 After their demise, Kjeldsen performed with the Danny Adler Band (ex-Roogalator).
 A live album featuring Kjeldsen on rhythm guitar was recorded at the Winterthur, Switzerland, on 10 August 1982 and released in 1983.
 In the 1990s, Kjeldsen became a social worker in London.
 He died of AIDS in 1992.

-Snow joined Squeeze as a replacement for Paul Carrack.
+In 1982, Snow joined Squeeze as a replacement for Paul Carrack, though the band disbanded soon thereafter (he has played with two later versions of Squeeze).
+He has done extension session work and live tours with artists ranging from Tina Turner to Van Morrison.
+Since the early 1990s, he has gone by the name Jonn Savannah.

 François joined The Teardrop Explodes and stayed with Epic Records releasing a solo single, "If You Love Me", in 1982 before departing to live in Australia where he has worked with local artists such as James Reyne, Wendy Matthews and The Eurogliders.

 Irwin resumed working with Nick Lowe before departing in 1985 to live and work in San Antonio, Texas.
-Since his return to the UK in 1992, he has worked with Nick Lowe and Van Morrison amongst others.
-Irwin died in 2015.
+Since his return to the UK in 1992, he worked with Nick Lowe once more, as well as Van Morrison and others.
+He died in 2015.